French battleship Richelieu: Refit in New York City

 The ship's armament required extensive repairs and modifications to bring Richelieu up to modern standards.
 First, three of the eight main battery guns had to be replaced, which required removing the turret roof.
 Since the gun cradles were undamaged, the guns were simply replaced by barrels taken from Jean Bart, which had been recovered at Casablanca during Operation Torch.
 The shell handling equipment of both the primary and secondary guns was thoroughly overhauled, with wiring being replaced and the shell and propellant lifts being rebuilt—the latter had never been made to function correctly while the ship was in Dakar.
 Ammunition for the primary and secondary guns was now a problem, as the source, factories in France, was occupied by German forces.
 Drawings of the plans for the 380 mm shells were prepared in Dakar and forwarded to the United States, where a contract to produce 930 shells was ordered from Crucible Steel.
 American 6-inch/47 Mk 16 shells were used as a starting point to supply the 152 mm guns, as they were the same caliber and required relatively minor modifications for use in the French weapons.

 Her 100 mm guns were retained, but her light anti-aircraft battery now consisted of fifty-six 40 mm Bofors guns in quadruple mounts, all placed with their own Mk 51 gun director.
 These were arranged with two abreast the superfiring turret, two on either side of the forward tower, another two per side of the aft tower, and the remaining four on the quarterdeck, where the aircraft catapults had been.
 These guns were supplemented with fifty 20 mm Oerlikon cannons, all in individual or twin mounts.
 Nine were placed on the forecastle aft of the breakwater, four were mounted on the superfiring turret, nine were placed on the former aircraft hangar, with the rest dispersed around the superstructure, including on the towers and the shelter deck.

-Richelieus tower foremast was heavily reconfigured; the upper main battery director, which had never been operational and had been removed to allow the ship to clear the Brooklyn Bridge, was left off.
+Richelieu's tower foremast was heavily reconfigured; the upper main battery director, which had never been operational and had been removed to allow the ship to clear the Brooklyn Bridge, was left off.
 In its place, the radome for the SF surface search radar was installed, along with the mattress antenna for the SA-2 air search radar; these were short-range sets that had been designed for small craft, the SA-2 intended for PT boats.
 Most of the command spaces in the tower were converted for other uses.
 The fire control systems for the main battery had to be replaced and those for the secondary guns were repaired with new wiring and telephones.
 The ship's original Anschütz gyrocompasses were replaced with Sperry models.
 The ship's propulsion system was thoroughly overhauled: the turbines were thoroughly repaired and the boilers were re-tubed.
 Much of the wiring throughout the ship was replaced, and a degaussing cable was installed.